 Realizing this philanthropic model would appeal to other women in the community, Carol, Meredith and ten Founding Members developed the basic framework to create a local donor fund.
 They approached the Santa Barbara Foundation for their expertise and guidance on launching this new organization.

-In 2004 the Women’s Fund of Santa Barbara was born as a Field of Interest Fund of the Santa Barbara Foundation, which meant that the Foundation handled all the financial transactions of the Women’s Fund and served as its 501(c) (3).
+In 2004 the Women’s Fund of Santa Barbara was born as a Field of Interest Fund of the Santa Barbara Foundation.
+The Foundation handled all the financial transactions of the Women’s Fund and served as its 501(c) (3).
 The hope that first year was to raise $50,000.
 Founding Chair Carol Palladini reported, "When we raised $140,000 fairly easily, we KNEW this was an idea whose time had come!"

 In 2012, we created the Women's Fund Endowment to support our mission and to offer members a vehicle to make larger or longer-term gifts, such as appreciated assets, bequests or memorials.

 - Do our own thorough research

 - Make grants large enough to impact organizations helping women, children and families

 - Have members be the decision makers